Talafhamohammad-cloud/reading-Notes/301/class-04.md

 Shorten your if statements into one line of code with the conditional operator

-## Rewrite the following statement using a ternary statement:
+## Rewrite the following statement using a ternary statement

   if(x===y){
  console.log(true);
   } else {